What is Hemispheres?

 Hemispheres is YIRA’s international relations teaching program.
 Once every week, Yale students meet with high school students from the New Haven area to explore a variety of topics in IR and develop analytical, creative, and critical thinking skills.
-The program culminates in a trip to Washington, DC to experience IR and policy making in action by meeting Ambassadors and Congressmen, while also sightseeing in this exciting, political center.
-As part of the program, Hemispheres students also attend the Yale Model United Nations conference – an excellent opportunity to apply new IR knowledge while tackling critical world issues and have an awesome time meeting new friends.
+Classes are taught by Yale students and have covered topics from Free Trade to Conflict Minerals to Tourism to the Syrian Civil War.

 Every year, Hemispheres visits the beautiful city of Washington D.C. to get a hands-on feel for international relations in our nation’s capital, a national hub of political activity.
-Last year, Hemispheres visited the National Air and Space Museum, the National Museum of Natural History, the Washington D.C.
-Newseum, the Cherry Blossom Festival, and the Metropolitan Museum of Art.
-Students also have the option to attend YIRA’s annual UN trip.
+In the fall as well, Hemispheres travels to New York to tour the UN headquarters there.